nikolas-n/Speedport-Plus-Cosmote-Router-hacks/README.md

 * `reboot.sh`: Reboot your router.
 * `get_data.py`: Get the data from all of your endpoints (details at the bottom of this file)

-Since all responses of the router are in JSON format, most scripts use `jq` a very useful parser for the command line (available [here](https://github.com/stedolan/jq)).
+Since all responses of the router are in JSON format, most scripts use `jq`, a very useful parser for the command line (available [here](https://github.com/stedolan/jq)).

 # Responses Samples